-Debtors are entitled to protect their equity in certain property, known as "assets,” from becoming part of your bankruptcy estate, and will not be used to pay creditors through your bankruptcy case.
+If you are a debtor, you are entitled to protect your equity in certain property, known as "assets,” from becoming part of your bankruptcy estate.
+In other words, it will not be used to pay creditors through your bankruptcy case.

-The types of exemptions and how much of this property is exempt are determined by federal law (the Bankruptcy Code) or state law.
+The types of exemptions and how much of the property is exempt are determined by federal law (the Bankruptcy Code) or state law.